yuri-norwood/dotfiles/.vim/pack/colours/start/README.md

 * juvenile - "I grew up and today I use monochromatic numerals"
 * one - The One theme
 * paper - The PaperColor theme, inspired by Google's Material Design
+* solarized - The famous solarized theme
 * toast - The Toast theme
-* flattened - Solarized, but without the bullshit
 * typewriter - The TypeWriter theme